WGBH-MLA/AAPB2/app/views/override/help/station-communications-toolkit.md

 - Share your historic content and blog post on social media, using clips and/or stills from the programs, if rights allow.
 Make sure to link to the full programs available on the AAPB website and tag @amarchivepub.

 >Example social post: “#OTD in 1956, Autherine Lucy is the first Black student to attend the University of Alabama.
 In 1955, lawyer Arthur Shores had defended Lucy's right to attend the university, but in 1956, riots broke out and Lucy was expelled.
 Watch → https://americanarchive.org/catalog/cpb-aacip_151-416sx64w2n #BlackHistoryMonth.”
-View the original [twitter](https://twitter.com/amarchivepub/status/1357042930872156167) post.
+View the original [tweet](https://twitter.com/amarchivepub/status/1357042930872156167).

 - If an opportunity exists, go on-the-air at your station to talk about your station’s history and the archival programming preserved and made available in the AAPB.